Prusa i3: Components and materials

+Plastic parts

 All Prusa i3 models use 3D printing filament as feedstock to make parts.

-Like other RepRap printers the Prusa i3 is capable of creating many of its own parts.
-Formerly these were printed in ABS plastic; Prusa Research now uses mostly PETG instead.
-Prusa Research maintains a "print farm" of 600 3D printers (as of October 2021) to manufacture plastic parts for Original Prusa branded products.
+Like other RepRap printers the Prusa i3 is capable of creating many of its own parts, with the designs freely available for repairs, replication, and redesign.
+Formerly these were printed in ABS plastic; Prusa Research later switched to mostly PETG printed parts, with ASA used for higher temperatures near the nozzle.
+As of 2024 Prusa uses PETG with PCCF, a high-temperature polycarbonate blend with carbon fibers, on several printers including the MK4/MK4S.
+Prusa maintains a "print farm" of 600 3D printers (as of October 2021) to manufacture the plastic parts for Original Prusa branded products, with select injection molded parts added to speed production.

-Like most FDM 3D printers, the Prusa i3 uses a nozzle with standard M6-threads.

-Prusament

-In 2020, Prusa launched their own line of materials called Prusament, which are designed to be extremely consistent.
-Prusament materials come with a QR code which allows customers to view the exact specifications and test results from their spool.

-PINDA
+Control system

+When the Prusa i3 design was first introduced in 2012, RepRap printers frequently used Open Hardware controllers such as an Arduino Mega combined with an Arduino shield providing the remaining circuitry, such as the RAMPS board.
+All-in-one versions such as the RAMBo board were becoming available.
+As a commercial product, Original Prusa i3 up to MK2 used Mini-Rambo.
+MK3 versions switched to Einsy Rambo boards to provide desired features such as quieter operation.
+The MK4 uses xBuddy, the first 32-bit board used in the i3 series.

+All Original Prusa products use Marlin 3D printing firmware.

+First layer control and bed leveling

-When extruding the first layer, the print head must be a precise distance away from the build plate for proper adhesion.
+When extruding the first layer, the print head must be a precise distance away from the print bed for proper adhesion.
 Many 3D printers rely on the user to complete this process by adjusting the height of the bed at several locations ("bed leveling").
-To automate this process Prusa manufactures and sells an inductive sensor called the Pinda (Prusa INDuction Autoleveling sensor) which can be used to measure the exact height of the printbed at different locations, and then adjust for it when printing ("auto-leveling").
+To automate this process, Prusa i3 models from the MK2 in 2016 have sensor called PINDA (Prusa INDuction Autoleveling) to detect the height of the printbed at different locations, and then adjust for it when printing ("auto-leveling").

-There are 3 different versions of the sensor: